marade/PopMLST/README.md

     $ python3 setup.py install

 ### Do Sequencing and Generate Fastq Files
-We assume you have generated your sequencing data in roughly the manner described in the paper.
+We assume you have generated your sequencing data in roughly the manner described in the paper, using Illumina paired-end sequencing.
+We provide some example files for testing below.
 ### Prepare Fastq Files
 This pipeline assumes your paired-end Fastq files are named like so: